tomaka/rustfest-2018-workshop/README.md

 Remember that you can run `cargo doc` in order to generate the documentation of all the dependencies used by a package.

+If you are finished and want to go further, just ask your host for a follow-up.

 ## About me

 My name is *Pierre* (pronounced "pee-air").